shlomnissan/gleam/README.md

 ## Overview

-VGLX is a scene-oriented rendering engine for modern C++ focused on immediacy and control.
+VGLX is a rendering engine for modern C++ focused on immediacy and control.
 It uses a familiar scene-graph built from objects, meshes, cameras, and lights with native performance and explicit GPU access.
 The engine is fully cross-platform and runs on Windows, macOS, and Linux.

 #### Documentation

 - Manual: https://www.vglx.org/manual/
 - API reference: https://www.vglx.org/reference/
 - Starter template: https://github.com/shlomnissan/vglx-starter

-## Community driven

-VGLX is developed in the open.
-Design decisions, trade-offs, and changes happen in public in the repository.
-The goal is not to chase trends or grow fast.
-It is to build a rendering engine that stays understandable as it evolves.
-Simplicity, clarity, and mechanical sympathy matter more than feature count.

-Community feedback shapes the engine.
-Questions, critiques, and experiments often lead to improvements in both code and documentation.
-If something feels unclear or overly complex, that signal matters.
-VGLX grows through shared understanding, not hidden roadmaps.

 ## Installation